neams-th-coe/cardinal/doc/content/tutorials/cht1.md

 conservation of a transferred field using the `from_postprocessors_to_be_preserved` and `to_postprocessors_to_be_preserved` options available to any class inheriting from [MultiAppConservativeTransfer](https://mooseframework.inl.gov/moose/source/transfers/MultiAppConservativeTransfer.html).
-However, proper conservation of a field within nekRS (which uses a completely different spatial discretization from MOOSE) requires performing such conservations in nekRS itself.
+However, proper conservation of a field within NekRS (which uses a completely different spatial discretization from MOOSE) requires performing such conservations in NekRS itself.
 Hence, an integral postprocessor must explicitly be passed.

 Next, postprocessors are used to compute the integral heat flux as a